ayse8888/random-quotes/README.md

 This app is built with React Native. \
 And it creates random quotes.
 When you click the refresh button, \
 each time you will get another random quote.
+You can find my Medium Article about React Native and what I have learnt whle building this project
+The link is below

 # Features and Technologies
 - Generates random quotes